ismut1008/PS5-JAILBREAK-PINAS-SlopPoops-WebHost/README.md

    - game-compressor1.0.4.elf
    - websrv-ps5v0.34.elf

 PLUS!
-Display User ID(for payload directory) and Browser AppCache Remover
+   - Display User ID(for user-id payload directory)
+   - Browser AppCache Remover(before caching a new one or to delete the previous cache to prevent Kernel Panic)

 -Media Tab Shortcut Icon Installer
 -ADDED FEATURE!
 AUTO POPULATE PAYLOADS (depends on the user's setup, FREEDOM OF CHOICE on PAYLOADS)